torresjeff/facebook-scraper-py/README.md

 }
 ```
 * The `credentials` object will store the credentials of your app in Facebook.
 * The `pages` array requires only the `id` property, which is the ID of the page you want to scrape.
-Anything else will be ignored, but it is still a good idea to at least put the name of the page to know what you're referencing.
 * You can find the page ID by going to [Find my Facebook ID](https://findmyfbid.com/) and entering the link of the page.

 The script will create a new Mongo database with the name `facebook` and the following collections: